Xiang Jingyu: Commemoration

 Mao Zedong praised Xiang's legacy as a revolutionary.
 In a 1936 interview with Edgar Snow, he described her as the only female founder of the CCP.
 At a conference for International Women's Day in 1939, he described Xiang as someone from whom everyone should draw inspiration.

 At the inauguration of the Chinese Women's University in the Yan'an Soviet, Zhou Enlai praised Xiang as an important role model for Chinese women.

+In 2019 Time created 89 new magazine covers to celebrate women of the year starting from 1920; it chose Xiang for the year 1922, the third year of the magazine.

 A statute on Tortoise Mountain in Wuhan honors Xiang.

+Personal life

+She had two children with Cai Hesen: Cai Ni (蔡妮) and Cai Bo (蔡博).